 ab-test-setup

-When the user wants to plan, design, or implement an A/B test or experiment.
-Also use when the user mentions "A/B test," "split test," "experiment," "test this change," "variant copy," "multivariate test," "hypothesis," "should I test this," "which version is better," "test two versions," "statistical significance," or "how long should I run this test."
-Use this whenever someone is comparing two approaches and wants to measure which performs better.
+When the user wants to plan, design, or implement an A/B test or experiment, or build a growth experimentation program.
+Also use when the user mentions "A/B test," "split test," "experiment," "test this change," "variant copy," "multivariate test," "hypothesis," "should I test this," "which version is better," "test two versions," "statistical significance," "how long should I run this test," "growth experiments," "experiment velocity," "experiment backlog," "ICE score," "experimentation program," or "experiment playbook."
+Use this whenever someone is comparing two approaches and wants to measure which performs better, or when they want to build a systematic experimentation practice.
 For tracking implementation, see analytics-tracking.
 For page-level conversion optimization, see page-cro.

 Safety Notice